NicholasCorrado/Transformer/README.md

 We use the code from [here](https://github.com/harvardnlp/annotated-transformer) as the foundation for this codebase.

+This repo has two sections.
+Code for the language translation task is found in the `ipynb` directory.
+The rest of the repo is for the stock translation and sentence completion tasks.
+There are separate installation instructions for both applications.

 ## Concat Transformer: Financial Market Application
 ### Installation
 ```